CBEP-SoCB/CB_Invasives_sum/Analysis/MIMIC_Trend_Analysis_sum.md

 increased.

-We can abuse the `emmeans()` function slightly to generate predicted probabilities of observing *Caprella* on a ny give nsite visit at one of these two sites.
+We can abuse the `emmeans()` function slightly to generate predicted probabilities of observing *Caprella* on any given site visit at one of these two sites.

 ``` r